ScilifelabDataCentre/Publications/README.md

 - The publications data can be extracted in JSON and CSV formats.
 The CSV format allows some basic filtering options.

+- API to ask the server to fetch publications from PubMed or Crossref.
+  See the README in `publications/api`.

 Implementation
 --------------